Are you looking for, what is central bank its definition and its functions as per the syllabus of economics (Macroeconomics) class 12 CBSE Board.

 I have explained this topic strictly to the syllabus of class 12.

 Definition of Central Bank in Economics class 12

-Various book has given the definition of Central Bank.
-I am giving all definition of central bank as per the syllabus of class 12 in various reference books.
+The various book has given the definition of Central Bank.
+I am giving all definitions of the central bank as per the syllabus of class 12 in various reference books.

 Note:- Name of India’s Central Bank is ‘Reserve Bank of India’ and situated in Delhi.

 Read Here:- What is Money and its Definition

 Functions of Central Bank in Economics class 12